cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* boolean | cdktf.IResolvable

-Whether to archive the flag.
+Specifies whether the flag is archived or not.

+Note that you cannot create a new flag that is archived, but can update a flag to be archived.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#archived FeatureFlag#archived}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#archived FeatureFlag#archived}

 ---